Skip to content

 The thesis is never stress, not no affect

 The most common misreading of “designed to be sat with” is that it means quiet to the point of joyless.
-It does not.
+It doesn’t.
 Joy is on-thesis.
 Surprise is on-thesis.
 Considered engagement is on-thesis.
-The export render finishing with a small considered animation is on-thesis.
+An export render finishing with a small, considered animation is on-thesis.
 A pulsing red badge counting unread notifications is not.

-The distinction matters because it tells us what we are designing against.
-We are not designing against beauty or against motion or against signal.
-We are designing against the specific affordance most modern social apps lean on: the moment-to-moment lift of attention by small alarms.
+The distinction matters because it tells us what we’re designing against.
+Not beauty.
+Not motion.
+Not signal.
+We’re designing against one specific affordance most modern social apps lean on: the moment-to-moment lift of attention by small alarms.
 The flashing dot.
 The “1 new post” pill that wants to be clicked.
-The cumulative pull of a feed engineered to keep a user scrolling.
+The cumulative pull of a feed engineered to keep you scrolling.
 Lanai’s design produces relaxation, comfort, or small considered engagement, and nothing else.

 This is the simplest test we apply to any feature: does it raise a reader’s pulse, even slightly, when viewed for one second?
 If yes, it doesn’t ship in the form we drew.
 Sometimes the redesign keeps the feature with calmer affordances.
 Sometimes the feature was the problem.